by Ray Small

 Why does the Gazette need community journalists?

 Two reasons: to survive (that’s a biggie) and to provide better coverage of your town (also very important).
 Like many local weekly newspapers, the Gazette needs to change its business model – or close.
 Volunteer journalists can do a great job covering events in their towns.
-Our experience in Greensboro and Craftsbury has proven that this approach can work.
+Our pilot program in Greensboro and Craftsbury has proven that this approach can work.
 Really well.

 Do I need experience in journalism?